mosser/sec-labs/lab_1/step_5.md

 ## Expected Work

-* Modify the Lustre code to enable the button (reset is true if the button has value 1).
-Compile, test!
+* In the directory `LustreArduino`, modify the Lustre code to enable the button (reset is true if the button has value 1).
+You will have to modify `main.c` and the glue code.

-* Modify the Lustre code (and perhaps other files) for the seven segment display.
+* Modify the Lustre code  for the seven segment display.
 Compile, test!

 * Going to next step: [Step #6](https://github.com/mosser/sec-labs/blob/master/lab_1/step_6.md)